Living in a hostile environment

 – Younger people have higher stress related to the pressure to succeed (60% of 18-24 year olds and 41% of 25-34 year olds cited this, compared to 17% of 45-54s and 6% of over 55s).

 But, these social factors only tell part of the story.

 The place you live in has a definite link to the lifestyle you lead.
 You wake up every morning, leave the house and rush towards your office.
 You squeeze on to a cramped carriage, jade walk across a busy street, weave through uncaring crowds and plonk yourself down at a fluorescently lit desk.
 Your commute has likely taken you no longer than an hour or so, though your brain has been zapped into its stress response numerous times.
 In this instance, your stress levels bare little relation to last night’s scroll through instagram or your 112 unread WhatsApp messages.
 You are sweaty, late, stressed, staring a full day of work in the face and all you’ve done is get to work.

-The thing is, you are inadequately equipped to deal with the stresses imposed on you living in a city.
+The thing is, you are inadequately equipped to deal with the stresses imposed on you living in a city (want to read why)?
 As you know, the long weekend mini-break – the ace up your sleeve – is little more than a ‘paste over the cracks’ sort of remedy.
 And pasting over cracks is not what we are about.
 We are not here to offer you cliché health hacks loaded with hope and lacking evidence.
 Sometimes it’s important simply to highlight the issues, so that we can face them together.

 MEDITATION FOR BEGINNERS